 Polyphagia is a medical term describing excessive hunger or appetite.
 It also leads to a strong drive for overeating.
-This could lead to a binge eating disorder.
-Many different health conditions can cause a person to develop polyphagia, but it commonly has links to diabetes.

 People with polyphagia may not feel full after eating a large amount of food.